ashleyerffmeyer/managing-metadata/README.md

 # Managing Metadata

-- A web application that allows for managing metadata of people records.
+- This is a web application that allows for managing metadata of people records.
-  - Fields for a person should be:
+  - Fields for a person are:
     - name
 	- email
 	- birthday